 Here’s What to Do Instead

 So the next time you have an interview by Skype/Zoom/whatever, make sure that your video interview background isn’t leaving the wrong impression about you as a candidate.
 Find a clean, private, quiet spot (if you’re at home, then the living room is probably best).
 Shoo away everyone else for the duration of your interview.
+Even if you need to hold the call in your bedroom, arrange the computer so that there’s no actual bed in the background.
 Turn off cell phone alerts and anything else that makes sound.
 Make sure the dog or cat’s in another room, so that you’re not getting a surprise visit or hearing barking sounds.
 Consider setting up a temporary, makeshift desk where there’s just a wall behind you and nothing else to distract the interviewer.

-Above all, be memorable for your spoken words to the interviewer, and not the environment behind you.
+Above all, the key is to be memorable for your spoken words to the interviewer, and not the environment behind you.